ikuehne/craeft/README.md

 ./craeftc ../examples/factorial.cr -c factorial.o
 ```

-Each of the examples has a corresponding C "harness" which calls the Cr&#230;ft
+Most of the examples have a corresponding C "harness" which calls the Cr&#230;ft
 functions.
 So, to compile and run `factorial.cr` with the harness:

 ```